Talene Monahon

-Talene Monahon is an American actress and playwright.
+Talene Monahon is an Armenian-American actress and playwright.

-Childhood and education
+Her play Meet the Cartozians was a finalist for the 2026 Pulitzer Prize for Drama.

+Early life

-Monahon grew up in Belmont, Massachusetts.
+Monahon was born in Boston and grew up in Belmont, Massachusetts.
 She is a 2013 graduate of Dartmouth College.

 Monahon was a child actor in regional and amateur productions in the Boston area.

+Career

 How to Load a Musket

 How to Load a Musket, Monahon's play about historical reenactment, was produced as a staged reading at the Cape Cod Theatre Project in 2017, and had its premier production at Manhattan's 59E59 Theaters in January 2020.

 Monahon began researching historical reenactment in 2015, first interviewing Revolutionary War reenactors in Massachusetts and New York, then interviewing Civil War reenacters and performance artist Dread Scott, who produced a 2017 reenactment of the 1811 German Coast uprising.
 Monahon's play is created entirely from the words of her politically, ethnically and socioeconomically diverse interviewees, whose views of their hobby evolve over the years during which the interviews took place.

+Meet the Cartozians

+Her play, Meet the Cartozians, premiered Off-Broadway in 2025 at Second Stage Theatre, running from October 29 through December 14, 2025.
+Directed by David Cromer, the production starred Raffi Barsoumian, Will Brill, Andrea Martin, Nael Nacer, Susan Pourfar, and Tamara Sevunts.
+The production received critical acclaim, with The New York Times calling it "captivating" and TheatreMania praising it as "genuinely great."

+The play was nominated for three Drama Desk Awards, including Outstanding Play, two Outer Critics Circle Awards, winning for Outstanding New Off-Broadway Play, and was a finalist for the 2026 Pulitzer Prize for Drama.